 About Built in the Cloud

 Our best and brightest minds, drawn to the excitement of this new digital frontier, spend their mental energy building cyberspace infrastructure while our aging physical infrastructure languishes.
-Yet, as this new world develops, legacy institutions continue to lose clout thanks primarily to transparently inauthentic attempts to remain relevant.
-And in the West, the crisis of trust and authority is challenging shared faith in democracy.
+Yet, as this new world develops, legacy institutions lose clout thanks primarily to transparently inauthentic attempts to remain relevant.
+And in the West, the trust and authority crisis challenges shared faith in democracy.

 Despite these alarming trends, this Substack is not the anti-technology ramblings of a would-be Luddite.
 On the contrary, this is written by someone who overwhelmingly believes in technology to improve the lives of everyone.
-We just need to understand its implications better so we know how to avoid its dangers.
-The best way to do this, in my humble opinion, is to keep at least one foot on the ground in the real world.
+We need to understand its implications better to avoid its dangers.
+In my humble opinion, the best way to do this is to keep at least one foot on the ground in the real world.

 As an architect by profession, I deal first-hand with the realities and constraints of the physical world on an ongoing basis.
-For example, everyone still needs a roof over the head at the end of the day.
-And for society to function, we need to ensure that our roads and rail lines are maintained, power is reliably supplied to our homes and workplaces, and fresh food is delivered to our local grocery stores.
+For example, everyone still needs a roof over their head at the end of the day.
+And for society to function, we must ensure that our roads and rail lines are maintained, power is reliably supplied to our homes and workplaces, and fresh food is delivered to our local grocery stores.

-Built in the Cloud is an open exploration of the rising tension between the brave new digital world and the aging physical world.
-I’m most interested in how this tension informs architecture and urban development trends, not just in terms of “smart” technologies or virtual/augmented realities but also socially and culturally.
+Built in the Cloud explores the rising tension between the brave new digital world and the aging physical world.
+I’m most interested in how this tension informs architecture and urban development trends, not just in terms of “smart” technologies, artificial intelligence or virtual/augmented realities but also socially and culturally.

 About the Author

-Adam Mayer is an architect based in California.
+Adam Mayer is an architect based in Silicon Valley, California.

-He currently lives in Silicon Valley where he is the Founder and Principal of the boutique architectural practice, Studio-AMA
+He lives in Silicon Valley, where he is the Founder and Principal of the boutique architecture and interior design practice, Studio-AMA.